obiba/opal-doc/magma-user-guide/index.rst

 Methods                      Description
 ============================ ===========================================================
 :doc:`sequence/firstNotNull` Returns the first not null value in a value sequence.
+:doc:`sequence/asSequence`   Turns a value object into a value sequence object.
 ============================ ===========================================================

 Boolean Value Methods